 Editor’s Note: this story was published on February 24, 2020.

+Editor’s Note: this event has been canceled.
 Fireworks by the Sea, the only 4th of July seaside fireworks show in Ventura County, might have to be cancelled due to funding issues.
 A fundraising effort is underway to cover half the cost of the show, estimated to be $42,500.
-The Channel Islands Harbor Lessees Association, a private, non-profit organization who represents Harbor businesses,…Read More
+The Channel Islands Harbor Lessees Association, a…Read More

 February – the month for sweethearts.
 I have found that a good partner always makes life easier, which is definitely true in my case.
 I hope you have a great Valentine’s Day.
 As I write this we are in the midst of some significant tidal activity, which makes for high quality surfing on our local…Read More